rust-lang/this-week-in-rust/drafts/2017-01-24-this-week-in-rust.md

 ## Other Weeklies from Rust Community

+* [This Month in Zone of Control (2017.01.24)](https://users.rust-lang.org/t/this-month-in-zone-of-control/6993/2).
+ZoC is a turn-based hexagonal strategy game.

 # Crate of the Week

 This week's Crate of the Week is [alacritty](https://github.com/jwilm/alacritty), an OpenGL-propelled Terminal application.
 Really fast, nice looking.
 Missing scrollback.
 Thanks to Vikrant for the suggestion!